Skip to main content

 The African software development industry is experiencing rapid growth, driven by a diverse and talented pool of developers.
 This white paper presents an in-depth analysis of more than 500 developers across the continent, focusing on income distribution, coding experience, gender representation, technology usage, and future aspirations.
 The insights gathered provide a clear view of the challenges and opportunities for developers and the broader tech ecosystem in Africa.

-9 key takeaway from this white paper:
+9 key takeaways from this white paper:

 1. Tech Talent Boom: Africa’s software industry is expanding rapidly, with Nigeria, Uganda, and Kenya at the forefront.
 Most developers are young and in the early stages of their careers, highlighting the continent’s growing talent pool.